GoogleChrome/web.dev/src/site/content/en/blog/script-component/index.md

 {% Img src="image/IypihH3o5cSpEMVp5i08dp69otp2/BAWQVlyBX1UUJOMyrBJm.gif", alt="Video showing loading progress with and without the Script component ", width="800", height="306" %}

-As seen in the video, FCP occurs at 0.4s on the page without the Script component and 0.9 sec with the Script component.
+As seen in the video, [First Contentful Paint (FCP)](/fcp/) occurs at 0.4 seconds on the page without the Script component and 0.9 seconds with the Script component.

 ## What’s next for the Script component

 While the strategy options for `afterInteractive` and `lazyOnload` provide significant control over render-blocking scripts, we are also exploring other options that would increase the utility of the Script component.

 ### Using web workers